beedesk/dokku-buildpack-s3fs/README.md

 ## History and Status
 The buildpack is forked from `znetstar/heroku-buildpack-s3fs`, which apparently written for heroku.
 Znetstar's built both fuse and s3fs-fuse binaries properly but did not mount the filesystem.
 On heroku, I was hitting permission errors related to `modprobe` trying to mount a filesystem.
 I thought it was because fuse capacity is not compiled with heroku host OS, or it was not exposed to its app container.
 I suspected the problem could not be fixed, until Heorku decided to enable fuse.
 (Please kindly let me know if I was mistaken).

-I ported the script to [dokku](https://github.com/progrium/dokku) and was able to get it to "work" on [v3.0.2](https://github.com/progrium/dokku/releases/tag/v0.3.12). (see, #catches section below)
+I ported the script to [dokku](https://github.com/progrium/dokku) and was able to get it to work, with [dokku v3.0.2](https://github.com/progrium/dokku/releases/tag/v0.3.12). (see, #catches section below)

 ## How it Works
 This buildpack downloads both fuse and s3fs-fuse projects from its project locations (sourceforge and github respectively), builds the binaries and mount a single s3 bucket with a single location.